Guru-Sparkout/Edit-image-before-uploading/README.md

-# Edit image before uploading
+# Edit Image Before Uploading

 # About